 - If the object parts are small, the delay is quite short.
-However this will complicate the management of most objects.
-If the object parts are large, the data will suffer a substantial delay.
+However this complicates the management of most objects.
+If the object parts are large, the data suffers a substantial delay.

-With append object, the previous scenario becomes very simple.
-When video data are produced, they can be immediately added to the same object through the append object method.
-The client simply needs to regularly retrieve the object length and compare it with the previous value.
-If new readable data are found, this triggers a read operation to retrieve the newly uploaded data segments.
+With append object, the previous scenario becomes simple.
+When video data is produced, they can be immediately added to the same object through the append object method.
+The client only needs to regularly retrieve the object length and compare it with the previous value.
+If new readable data is found, this triggers a read operation to retrieve the newly uploaded data segments.
 This method greatly simplifies the architecture and enhances the scalability of applications.

 In addition to video scenarios, the append object method can also be used to append log data.

 - Size limit: The maximum object size is 5 GB in this mode.